Sarosh09/TSF-Internship-Tasks/README.md

 ## TASK_2
 ● Prediction using Unsupervised ML
 ● From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

 ● Dataset : https://bit.ly/3kXTdox

 ## TASK_3
 ● Exploratory Data Analysis - Retail
-● Perform ‘Exploratory Data Analysis’ on dataset ‘SampleSuperstore’ ● As a business manager, try to find out the weak areas where you can work to make more profit.
+● As a business manager, try to find out the weak areas where you can work to make more profit.
 ● What all business problems you can derive by exploring the data?
 ● Dataset: https://bit.ly/3i4rbWl